Software-defined networking: History

 The history of SDN principles can be traced back to the separation of the control and data planes first used in public switched telephone networks.
 This provided a manner of simplifying provisioning and management years before the architecture was used in data networks.

 The Internet Engineering Task Force (IETF) began considering various ways to decouple the control and data forwarding functions in a proposed interface standard published in 2004 named Forwarding and Control Element Separation (ForCES).
 The ForCES Working Group also proposed a companion SoftRouter architecture.
 Additional early standards from the IETF that pursued separating control from data planes include the Linux Netlink as an IP services protocol, and a path computation element (PCE)-based architecture.

 These early attempts failed to gain traction.
 One reason is that many in the Internet community viewed separating control from data to be risky, especially given the potential for failure in the control plane.
 Another reason is that vendors were concerned that creating standard application programming interfaces (APIs) between the control and data planes would result in increased competition.

+In 2006 a young startup was founded around SDN style network topology and submitted a collection of SDN patents in 2007.

 The use of open-source software in these separated architectures traces its roots to the Ethane project at Stanford's computer science department.
 Ethane's simple switch design led to the creation of OpenFlow, and an API for OpenFlow was first created in 2008.
 In that same year, NOX, an operating system for networks, was created.

 SDN research included emulators such as vSDNEmul, EstiNet, and Mininet.

 Work on OpenFlow continued at Stanford, including with the creation of testbeds to evaluate the use of the protocol in a single campus network, as well as across the WAN as a backbone for connecting multiple campuses.
 In academic settings, there were several research and production networks based on OpenFlow switches from NEC and Hewlett-Packard, as well as those based on Quanta Computer white-boxes starting in about 2009.

 Beyond academia, the first deployments were by Nicira in 2010 to control OVS from Onix, codeveloped with NTT and Google.
 A notable deployment was Google's B4 in 2012.
-Later, Google announced the first OpenFlow/Onix deployments in is datacenters.
+Later, Google announced the first OpenFlow/Onix deployments in its datacenters.
 Another large deployment exists at China Mobile.

 The Open Networking Foundation was founded in 2011 to promote SDN and OpenFlow.

 At the 2014 Interop and Tech Field Day, software-defined networking was demonstrated by Avaya using shortest-path bridging (IEEE 802.1aq) and OpenStack as an automated campus, extending automation from the data center to the end device and removing manual provisioning from service delivery.